You, Me & Community: Civics for Littles

 It is also important to involve young children in the decision making process.
 When adults respectfully listen to children and ask for their ideas, it creates an opportunity to explore concepts like critical thinking, considering different viewpoints, and compromise.
 Discussing options and then voting is a great way to instill democratic values.

 Children also love stories and they are a fantastic way to further explore civics.
-Books, videos, digital games, and activities about fairness, cooperation, respect, and cultural diversity teach valuable lessons about community involvement and understanding others’ perspectives.
+Books, videos, digital games, and activities about fairness, cooperation, respect, and including others teach valuable lessons about community involvement and understanding others’ perspectives.
 It reinforces civics concepts in a fun, engaging, and approachable way.

 Research shows that having clear conversations about the voting process with children makes them more likely to vote when they are adults.
 When teachers and parents engage children around civics in age-appropriate ways, they are indeed laying a foundation for a future generation that is engaged, responsible, ready to contribute and eager to make a positive impact on their communities.

-Many parents and caregivers take their children with them when they vote.
-It can be a lot trying to address all of their questions and curious observations while filling out a ballot!
-Use the resources that we've gathered below to help familiarize them with both the concept and process of voting.
-We can't promise they'll have less to talk about at the polls, but you'll have shared language and examples to keep the conversation moving forward.
+Many parents and caregivers bring their children with them when they vote.
+It can be a lot for a parent, trying to address all of their child's questions and curious observations while filling out a ballot.
+Use the resources that we've gathered below to help familiarize your child with both the concept and process of voting.
+We can't promise they'll have less to talk about at the polls, but you'll have shared language and examples to keep the conversation moving forward!

 For Everyone